Krusty the Clown: Development

 The third season episode "Like Father, Like Clown" is the first to establish that Krusty is Jewish.
-Krusty's religion had not been part of the original concept, and the idea came from Jay Kogen.
+Krusty's religion had not been part of the original concept, the idea to make Krusty Jewish came from then head writer Jay Kogen.
 The episode is a parody of The Jazz Singer, which is about a son with a strict religious upbringing who defies his father to become an entertainer.
-In order to make "Like Father, Like Clown" a full parody of The Jazz Singer, the decision was made to make Krusty Jewish and have his father be a Rabbi.
+In order to make "Like Father, Like Clown" a full parody of The Jazz Singer, the decision was made to make Krusty Jewish and have his father be a rabbi.
 Krusty's real last name, Krustofsky, was pitched by Al Jean.
-Krusty's father, Rabbi Hyman Krustofsky was played by Jackie Mason, who won a Primetime Emmy Award for Outstanding Voice-Over Performance for the episode.
+Krusty's father Rabbi Hyman Krustofsky was played by Jackie Mason, who won a Primetime Emmy Award for Outstanding Voice-Over Performance for the episode.
 It was established in "Krusty Gets Busted" that Krusty is illiterate.
 This was shown in subsequent episodes like "Itchy & Scratchy & Marge" but the trait was dropped after the first few seasons because it was hard for the writers to write for an illiterate character.

 Krusty's design has undergone several subtle changes since the early years.
 For the episode "Homie the Clown", Krusty's design was permanently enhanced and he was given a different shaped mouth muzzle and permanent bags under his eyes in order to distinguish him from Homer.
 In the episode "Lisa's Wedding", which is set fifteen years in the future, Krusty's design was significantly altered to make him look considerably older and was based on Groucho Marx.

 Krusty is a favorite character of several of the original writers, many of whom related themselves to him and wanted to write the Krusty-focused episodes.
-Krusty was used as a chance for show business jokes and thus many of Krusty's experiences and anecdotes are based on real experiences and stories heard by the writers.
+Krusty was used as a chance for show business jokes.
+Thus, many of Krusty's experiences and anecdotes are based on real experiences and stories heard by the writers.
 He was a particular favorite of Brad Bird, who directed the first two Krusty episodes and always tried to animate a scene in every Krusty episode.